Self Service Access for Family and Relations

 A student can establish a new relationship by visiting www.coastal.edu/studentforms and using the “Student Relations Update” form to alert the university of a new relation.
-This submission goes to the Registrar’s Office, who updates the student’s record.
+This submission goes to the Office of the Registrar, who updates the student’s record.
 This update will be visible in the dropdown described above as soon as it is complete.

 Granting proxy access to grade records

 Once a student sees the desired relation in their proxy dropdown list, they can select the person, which will open the Proxy Control window.
 The Proxy Control window allows a student to determine which specific elements of their record they wish to allow their relation to access.
 Currently, grade access is the only available choice.
 Over time, additional elements may be added to provide additional flexibility.
 The student can grant grade access by selecting the Grades access box.
 This completes the student’s portion of access granting.
 A student may also return to this area at any time to deselect access, which will immediately revoke the relation’s access to the previously selected elements.